enoma422/LEA-256/README.md

 ## Introduction
 This project implements LEA-256 in Java, JavaScript, and C languages.
-LEA-256 is a symmetric key block cipher algorithm developed by the Korea Internet & Security Agency (KISA).
+LEA(Lightweight Encryption Algorithm) is a symmetric key block cipher algorithm developed by the Korea Internet & Security Agency (KISA).

 ## Usage
 In the main function of each file, encryption and decryption are performed for the LEA-256 test vectors.
 The decrypted value is then checked to ensure that it matches the original message.
 The test vectors are as follows: